Concrete Scanning and Utility Locating Services Seattle

 The Seattle metro area is a bustling region that includes Seattle WA and its surrounding suburbs.
 It’s a major economic and cultural center in the Pacific Northwest and home to numerous tech companies, including Amazon and Microsoft.

-major north-south route through Seattle is Interstate 5 (I-5), which runs from the Canadian to the Mexican border, passing through downtown Seattle.
+A major north-south route through Seattle is Interstate 5 (I-5), which runs from the Canadian to the Mexican border, passing through downtown Seattle.

 The Seattle Times is the largest daily newspaper in Washington State and has won multiple Pulitzer Prizes.
 It provides comprehensive coverage of local, national, and international news.